HOW TO GET STARTED

 • Safety Marshal

 These courses are both self-guided online e-modules.
 Once you have completed this requirements, you are considered a Level 1 ‘Red Pin’ Official.
-See the Swimming Canada Certification Pathway for Officials (revised Sept 2023) for more information.
+See the Swimming Canada Certification Pathway for Officials (revised Nov 2024) for more information.

 Additional Training

-• Chief Timekeeper (self-guided online e-module)
+• Chief Timekeeper (Self-guided online e-module)

-• Starter (instructor-led virtual or in-person clinic)
+• Starter (Instructor-led virtual or in-person clinic).
+Clinic Length: approx. 2 hours

-• Para Swimming (self-guided online e-module)
+• Para Swimming (self-guided online e-module).

 READY TO VOLUNTEER AND OFFICIATE AT A SANCTIONED MEET?